Beto Vidigal

 Norberto Deolindo Vidigal (9 June 1964 – 19 December 2019) was an Angolan professional football midfielder and coach.

-Football career
+Career

 Vidigal was born Huíla, Portuguese Angola, and played for five clubs over a 20-year senior career.
-He started out at O Elvas CAD, achieving Primeira Liga promotion in 1986 and playing two seasons with the Alentejo side in that competition – their first and only.
+He started out at O Elvas CAD, achieving Primeira Liga promotion in 1986 and spending two seasons with the Alentejo side in that competition – their first and only.

-After five years in the second division, with Louletano DC (two seasons) and U.D.
-Leiria (three), Vidigal returned to Elvas, with the team now in the third level.
-He then left for one-season stints with Associação Naval 1º de Maio and SC Vila Real also in that tier, then returned to his main club to close out his career, eventually representing it in all five major levels of Portuguese football; he retired at the age of 39.
+After five years in the Segunda Liga, with Louletano DC (two seasons) and U.D.
+Leiria (three), Vidigal returned to Elvas, with the team now in the third tier.
+He then left for one-season stints with Associação Naval 1º de Maio and SC Vila Real in the same league, then returned to his main club to close out his career, eventually representing it in all five major levels of Portuguese football; he retired at the age of 39.

-During four years, Vidigal worked as assistant coach with O Elvas, with the club in the fourth division.
+Vidigal later worked as assistant coach with O Elvas for four years, with the club in the fourth division.